A Just-In-Time Networking Framework for Minimizing Request-Response Latency of Wireless Time-Sensitive Applications: Experimental Results

 \subsection{Deployment of JIT time-slot allocation mechanism}

-The time slots preallocated to the five client-server pairs are determined as follows: \begin{enumerate}[(i)] \item \textbf{Obtain server processing delay ${D_s}$:} Given the above time slot duration $\Delta t$ of our system, we find that our platform is such that the server processing delay is within one time slot, i.e., $0 < {D_s} < \Delta t$. \item \textbf{Derive inter time-slot parameter $\beta$:} With $0 < {D_s} < \Delta t$, we derive that $\beta = 2$ from \eqref{eqn:25}. \item \textbf{Allocate time slots:} The time-slot pairs allocated to the five client-server pairs are $(0, 2)$, $(1, 3)$, $(2, 4)$, $(3, 5)$ and $(4, 6)$.
-Note that this is only one possible solution and that we are using five out of the $32$ possible time-slot pairs in our experiments.
-Note also that in the context of the discussion in Section \ref{sec:JIT time-slot allocation in TDMA networks}, we have two subrings over the TDMA slots given $\beta = 2$. \end{enumerate}
+The time slots preallocated to the five client-server pairs are determined as follows: \begin{enumerate}[(i)] \item \textbf{Obtain server processing delay ${D_s}$:} Given the above time slot duration $\Delta t$ of our system, we find that our platform is such that the server processing delay is within one time slot, i.e., $0 < {D_s} < \Delta t$. \item \textbf{Derive inter time-slot parameter $\beta$:} With $0 < {D_s} < \Delta t$, we derive that $\beta = 2$ from \eqref{eqn:25}. \item \textbf{Allocate time slots:} In this setup, we have $\beta = 2$ and $N = 64$.
+According to \eqref{eqn:29} in Proposition 1, optimal packing is possible if and only if $k^{*} = 32$.
+Using \eqref{eqn:28}, we derive that there must be two subrings in this optimal packing.
+According to Proposition 2, there are 32 possible time-slot pairs.
+And we used five out of them for our experiment.
+That is, the time-slot pairs allocated to the five client-server pairs are $(0,2)$, $(1,3)$, $(4,6)$, $(5,7)$, and $(8, 10)$. \end{enumerate}